 In the early parts of this process, I sketched a series of different concepts for the brand's mark or icon and iterated on the most promising ones.
 I had to stay away from marks that only relied on Career Canvas's initials because of the many prominent brands that already take that form (e.g. Chanel).
 Instead, I started with some very abstract marks but found those did not achieve the goal of communicating with people who were unfamiliar with the company.

 After dozens of iterations, we settled on a mark that represented the artistic aspect of the brand.
-Importantly, the mark works in a wide variety of situations with and without accompanying logotype.
+Importantly, the mark works in a wide variety of situations with and without accompanying logotype, as shown below.
 The mark can be used in greyscale, on a light background, and on a dark background.
-I also designed an angled, mountain-like motif to use as an additional visual element to be used throughout the brand's design.

 After settling on the mark, I continued to build a design system for the rest of the brand.
 This took the form of a formal style guide that covered the logo's form and usage, typography, and brand colours.
-I then spent a good deal of time learning about and working through strong typography for the brand.
+This includes the mountain pattern above, which would be horizontally tiled for use on the web or in other digital and print mediums.
+I spent a good deal of time learning about and working through strong typography for the brand.
 I searched for modern, serif headings typefaces and geometric sans-serif body typefaces that were visually complementary.
 The typeface pairing I selected, however, was not received well by the client, but we were able to agree upon just utilising Averta, the body typeface, across all typography for the brand.